The Essays.

 Johnstone.

 One of two known examples in this colour.
-Narrow border: One example (shown here) is trimmed to have a border of about 6 mm all around.
+The example shown above has been trimmed to have a border of about 6 mm all around.

 Prestige Philately August 2012 Lot 275 (Provenance:Michael Silvasich)